UvA-DSC/2023-03-07-uva/index.md

 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
 venue: "University of Amsterdam |  Vrije Universiteit Amsterdam"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address1: "REC BK.01, Roeterseiland building B, Nieuwe Achtergracht 166, 1018 WV Amsterdam"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address1: "REC BK.01, Roeterseiland building B, Nieuwe Achtergracht 166, 1018 WV Amsterdam"      # full street address of first location (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
-address2: "UB C0.01 (Potgieterzaal) University Library, Singel 421-427, 1012 WP Amsterdam"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address2: "UB C0.01 (Potgieterzaal) University Library, Singel 421-427, 1012 WP Amsterdam"      # full street address of second location (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "nl"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
-latitude1: "52.363210"        # decimal latitude of workshop venue (use https://www.latlong.net/)
+latitude1: "52.363210"        # decimal latitude of the first workshop venue (use https://www.latlong.net/)
-longitude1: "4.912590"       # decimal longitude of the workshop venue (use https://www.latlong.net)
+longitude1: "4.912590"       # decimal longitude of the first workshop venue (use https://www.latlong.net)
-latitude2: "52.367680"        # decimal latitude of workshop venue (use https://www.latlong.net/)
+latitude2: "52.367680"        # decimal latitude of the secondworkshop venue (use https://www.latlong.net/)
-longitude2: "4.889710"       # decimal longitude of the workshop venue (use https://www.latlong.net)
+longitude2: "4.889710"       # decimal longitude of the second workshop venue (use https://www.latlong.net)
 humandate: "March 7-10, 2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate1: "March 7, 2023"    # the human-readable date the workshop is at the first location (e.g., "Feb 17, 2020")
+humandate2: "March 8-10, 2023"    # the human-readable date the workshop is at the second location (e.g., "Feb 17-18, 2020")
 humantime: "9:30 am - 2:00 pm CEST"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
 startdate: 2023-03-07      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2023-03-10        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02